The Best Coffee Maker for You—Here's How to Choose

 This kettle's curved spout (like a goose's neck) provides the controlled, slow, smooth pour this method requires (and tea kettles can't do).
 The double-walled carafe keeps coffee hotter longer.
 The OXO Good Grips® Glass Pour-Over Set ($49, bedbathandbeyond.com) is sold separately.

 Buy the splurge pick: OXO Brew Adjustable Temperature Electric Gooseneck Stainless Steel Kettle, $105, OXO

 Related: Healthy Coffee Drink Recipes

+If you like a rich, full-bodied-tasting cup and straightforward coffee making (pressing a plunger) sounds ideal, then you need a French press.
 This method takes less work than pour-over, but more work than automatic drip.
 You'll add grounds and heated water then press a plunger—after a prescribed amount of minutes—following the manual's instructions.